miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 ## Assumptions

-- The input file will always be valid
+- The input file will always be valid.

 ## Performance